Spread: a measure of the size of metric spaces: Dimension and fractals

 \section{Dimension and fractals}

 In this section we define the notion of spread dimension of a metric space which is the instantaneous growth rate of the spread of the space.
 This notion of dimension is scale dependent.
 For instance, we will see that a long, thin rectangular array of points can have spread dimension close to zero, one, or two, depending on the scale.
-Finally, we look at the spread dimension of some finite approximations to simple fractals and see that the spread dimension is close to the Hausdorff dimension at some scales.
+Then we look at the spread dimension of some finite approximations to simple fractals and see that the spread dimension is close to the Hausdorff dimension at some scales.
+Finally we observe that Meckes has recently related the \emph{asymptotic magnitude} dimension of spaces to the Minkowski dimension, for the spaces considered here the Hausdorff and Minkowski dimensions are equal.